 You’ll want to know about any defects though, so you can decide whether you still wish to purchase the vehicle.
 Not every defect or fault is covered by a warranty and you should always check the contract to see what items are included.

-Licensed dealers should only sell vehicles that are roadworthy, and they should disclose any known defects.
+Licensed dealers must only sell vehicles that are roadworthy, and they should disclose any known defects.
 But if you buy privately, there’s a risk the seller might not disclose any known defects.

 If a car has been flood damaged interstate it could be offered for sale to unsuspecting buyers in South Australia.
 The extent of the damage might not show up until later, and it could be costly to repair or have a lower trade-in value.